What Is Scapular Dyskinesis?

 Pain with overhead activities

-Pain in the shoulder or scapula when elevating the arm — hanging laundry, reaching for objects on high shelves, swimming, or throwing.
+Shoulder or scapular pain when raising the arm — hanging laundry, reaching for high shelves, swimming, or throwing.

 - 03